NeuroDataDesign/fngs-f16s17/data_bids.md

 $ unzip ndmg_func_cloud_demo.zip
 ```

-Next, you should see that you have a folder called "BNUtest", with the following directory structure:
+Next, you should see that you have a folder called "DC1-demo", with the following directory structure:

 ```
 DC1-demo/